cuthbertLab/music21/buildDoc/rst/moduleChord.rst

         .. attribute:: pitchClasses

-            Return a pitch class representation ordered as the original chord.
+            Return a list of all pitch classes in the chord as integers.

             >>> c1 = Chord(["D4", "A4", "F#5", "D6"])
             >>> c1.pitchClasses